cwmanning/fast-fonts/README.md

 # fast-fonts
-Profiles some of the fastest ways to load web fonts.
+Test cases to profile some of the fastest ways to load web fonts.
+Currently in development.